tlevine/ypotf/docs/data-model.rst

-Ypotf stores its data in IMAP in a form that can be replayed.
-Ypotf stores messages in the Inbox and Sent folders and never modifies the messages themselves; it records changes in state only by appending new messages or manipulating the IMAP flags.
+Ypotf stores its data in IMAP as a log that can be replayed.

-Ypotf never edits messages after
+It records changes in state only by appending new messages or manipulating IMAP flags.

-After adding a message to the mailbox, ypotf may edit flags
+Ypotf stores messages in the Inbox and Sent folders and never modifies the messages themselves

 Sent folder
 -------------